 As a process of facilitating sustainable development in Northern Ireland pupils are encouraged to take an active role in practical steps to reduce the the environmental impact of their school.
 Eco-schools therefore extend beyond the classroom and develop responsible attitudes and committment both at home and in the wider community.

-Newtownhamilton Primary School has started on the road to achieving our Green Flag.
+Newtownhamilton Primary School achieved Green Flag status in 2017.
 We received our Bronze Award in September 2010 and our Silver Award in 2011.
-This year while working alongside Tidy NI we hope to achieve our Green Flag Status.